About Active Thames

 Active Thames is a partnership programme in place to support the development of watersports on the tidal Thames and inland waterways in London, Kent and Essex.

-The following organisations are working together to better serve the watersports community; Active Essex, Active Kent & Medway, London Sport, British Canoeing, British Rowing, RYA, Canal & River Trust, Thames Path National Trail and PLA.
+Active Essex, Active Kent & Medway, London Sport, British Rowing, Paddle UK, RYA, Canal & River Trust, Thames Path National Trail and the Port of London Authority are working together to better serve the watersports community.

 Shared objectives include increasing the watersports offer, supporting the growth and development of the workforce, and maximising the use of clubhouses and the Thames path.

-The programme is led by Jenny Cooper, Sports Manager.
+The programme is led by Jenny Cooper-Low, Sports Manager.
 Contact her at [email protected].

 Active Thames Consultation